 The New Student Workshop will provide you with important information about college programs, services, policies, procedures, and requirements, and is essential for new students.
 There are four options to choose from:

-New Student Workshop A counselor will be present to help you select first-semester classes and provide a brief orientation.
+New Student Workshop: A free 3-hour workshop.
+A counselor will be present to help you select first-semester classes and provide a brief orientation.
 Sign up for a New Student Workshop.

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester for information about New Student Orientation exclusively for graduating seniors.

 You may register for your classes (registration instructions) within two working days after attending New Student Orientation.
+Registration is online through InSite/WebAdvisor; view the instructional video at the top of the page.
 Fees should be paid at the time of registration.
 Los Medanos College does not drop for non-payment of fees.
 Your registration privileges will be held for the following semester if your current term fees have not been paid.
 Additionally, transcripts or enrollment verifications for the current term will be withheld until fees are paid.
 Fees may be paid on WebAdvisor, check, cash, VISA, MasterCard and Discover.

 Dont have money for fees?